Changing Your computer's settings

-- Click the Apple icon in the top-left corner of the screen and select System Preferences.
+- Click the Apple icon in the top-left corner of the screen, then select System Preferences.

 Going to System Preferences